Gwadar: Topography

-As Gwadar was part of Sultanate of Oman during the British rule, it was excluded from all the censuses of British India.
-According to the records of Oman from 1945, the Gwadar city had a population of 5,875.
-The population of the city has risen to approximately 85,000 as of 2014.
-In the 2017 census, Gwadar city had a total population of 90,762.
-Currently in 2020 it is estimated to be 138,000.The population of Gwadar is predominantly Baloch.

 Climate

 Gwadar has a hot desert climate (Köppen BWh), characterised by little precipitation and high variation between summer and winter temperatures.
 Oceanic influence from the cool currents of the Arabian Sea moderates temperatures, resulting in notably cooler summer temperatures compared to areas inland and cities in the Persian Gulf such as Dubai.
 The Arabian Sea also moderates winter temperatures, resulting in warmer winter nights as compared to inland areas.

 The mean temperature in the hottest month (June) remains between 31 °C and 32 °C. The mean temperature in the coolest month (January) varies from 18 °C to 19 °C. The uniformity of temperature is a unique characteristic of the Makran Coastal region.
 Occasionally, winds moving down the Balochistan plateau bring brief cold spells, otherwise the winter is pleasant.
 In Gwadar, winters are shorter than summers.
 Although Gwadar is situated outside the monsoon belt, it receives light monsoon showers in summer (June–August).
 However, in winter, Western Disturbance can cause heavy rainfall.
 Annual rainfall is only 100 mm (3 inches).
 In June 2010, Gwadar was lashed by Cyclone Phet with record-breaking rains of 372 mm and winds up to 75 mph.

+On 27–28 February 2024, Gwadar received a rainfall of 180 millimeters over 30 hours resulting in the flooding of the coastal town.
+Pakistan's uniformed forces and local authorities evacuated families from sub-merged localities.
+The floodings blocked all traffic between Gwadar and Karachi due to the damaged coastal highway that connects both the cities.